 - can be filled after insertion, so incisions are smaller

 - look and feel more natural because they are made with a high cohesive gel designed to hold its form

 - often a better choice for women with small natural breasts

 Smooth breast implants feel the softest and can move with the breast implant pocket.
 Smooth implants may show some visible rippling.

 Textured breast implants allow for better adhering to the breast pocket, which makes them less likely to move around within the breast.
 Over an extended period of time, textured implants may maintain their position and are less likely to move inferiorly and laterally as can be seen more commonly with smooth implants.
 Textured implants also have a smaller risk of capsular contracture.

 Breast Implant Placement

-- Experienced a decrease in breast volume post pregnancy, weight loss or with aging.
+- you’ve experienced a decrease in breast volume because of pregnancy, weight loss or aging.

 Breast Augmentation Procedure: